steffen74/workshop-ressources/README.md

-# Ressource for Different Workshops
+# Ressources for Different Workshops

 ## EALTA 2019 Workshop
 Example data sets and programm code for the workshop at the EALTA 2019